Hi, I’m Frank Elavsky

 I research, design, engineer, contribute to standards, and talk about things at the intersection of data work and accessibility.
 I consider myself a maker and a builder before anything else, but I like to think I also do this work critically.

 It's me!
-A white man with medium-length brown hair, glasses, and a black turtleneck.
+A white man smiling with medium-short brown hair, glasses, and a grey t-shirt.

 My background